Empower Semiconductor

 Empower said the IVR uses its ultra-fast response times to regulate the voltages entering the processor more tightly.
 While traditional DC-DC converters can accurately supply the core voltages required by the load, they’re forced to run at frequencies from 0.3 to 3 MHz to do so efficiently.
 The slower switching means it must be equipped with many large inductors and capacitors to “rectify” the output voltage during load transients, while reducing the parasitic inductance and capacitance in the current’s path.

 The inductors are heavy, bulky parts used to prevent sudden changes in current from overpowering the load, while the capacitors store and release energy at a constant rate, smoothing out the power racing into the processor.
-Specifically, they’re used to “decouple” or prevent the output voltage from dipping when large currents rush into the digital load.
+Specifically, the capacitors are used to “decouple” or prevent the output voltage from dipping when large currents rush into the digital load.
 They also dampen ringing, making sure the current traveling to the point of load remains unaffected by the ripple that may be present on the power plane.

 All of these components require real estate on the PCB, limiting how close the voltage regulator can be placed to the processor.
 As current travels a longer lateral distance between the DC-DC converter and the load, it encounters more resistance on the power rails, increasing impedance in the PDN.
 In general, higher currents require more phases and every phase adds more magnetics and passives to the system.